 If you are moving in with a new roommate, bring that person with you or bring a note from them (including their M#) confirming it’s okay for you to move in.
 You must complete your move within 24 hours to accommodate residents that may be moving to your room when you move out.

 If you do not have a roommate and you have not signed a Private Room Agreement by the end of Room Change Days, you will be paired up and consolidated with other residents needing a roommate.

 You will not be required to move buildings, but you will be relocated to a room in the building to which you are already assigned.
-You will receive a new assignment on September 15 and your move must be completed that week.
+You will receive a new assignment on September 11 or 12 and your move must be completed that week.

 If you choose not to accept the new assignment, the private fee will be added to your student account and you are responsible for making payment arrangements with the Cashier’s office immediately.

-All residence halls (except apartment style Peck Hall) remain locked 24 hours a day, seven days a week.
+All residence halls (except apartment styles Peck Hall and College Park) remain locked 24 hours a day, seven days a week.
 Residents of each building can gain access at any time by using their UM Student ID card in one of the card readers.
 Guests will need to be met at one of the doors by their host.
 Wall mounted phones are available at the front and back entrances of each building for use in making contact with hosts.